An Attempt at Exhausting Oneself

 Rob Horning, “Sick of Myself” on Real Life Magazine, published on May 17, 2017.

-Drawing on the work of French writer Georges Perec, known for his systematic explorations of the infra-ordinary—”that which is generally not taken note of, that which is not noticed, that which has no importance”—and on the American avant-garde poet Bernadette Mayer’s experiments with memory and journaling practices, this assignment invites you to ask: what if a website could operate as a counter-space to social media?
+Drawing on Georges Perec’s systematic explorations of the infra-ordinary—“that which is generally not taken note of, that which is not noticed, that which has no importance”—and on Bernadette Mayer’s experiments with memory and journaling practices, this assignment invites you to ask: what if a website could operate as a counter-space to social media?
 Not a platform for extraordinary moments, but an archive of the mundane.

 transparency has become an exercise in addressing biases (I am writing in English and using digital mediums) and in trying to improve as a person and be accountable to myself, others and through time.
 It’s also about letting go, as in accepting that identity is dynamic and fluid, that all portrayals are biased, that we don’t have that much control of other people’s interpretations about us, and that their portrayals are as valid as ours.